zeeguu/api/README.md

 The API is available at https://zeeguu.unibe.ch/api.

+# Development Notes

+Once you clone the repo, please run:

+    git config --local core.hooksPath .githooks/

+The .githooks folder checks for several pre-commit hooks that verify the submitted code.

 # Installation
 1. Install ``docker`` on your machine.
 For Ubuntu you can run the following: